serhii-londar/open-source-mac-os-apps/README.md

 - [BlackHole](https://github.com/ExistentialAudio/BlackHole) - BlackHole is a modern macOS virtual audio driver that allows applications to pass audio to other applications with zero additional latency. ![c_icon]
 - [CAM](https://github.com/hanayik/CAM) - macOS camera recording using ffmpeg  ![javascript_icon]
 - [Clementine](https://github.com/clementine-player/Clementine) - Clementine is a modern music player and library organizer for Windows, Linux and macOS.  ![cpp_icon]
+- [Cog](https://bitbucket.org/losnoco/cog/src) - Cog is an open source audio player for macOS.
+The basic layout is a single-paned playlist interface with two retractable drawers, one for navigating the user's music folders and another for viewing audio file properties, like bitrate ![objective_c_icon]
 - [LocalRadio](https://github.com/dsward2/LocalRadio) - LocalRadio is software for listening to "Software-Defined Radio" on your Mac and mobile devices.  ![objective_c_icon]
 - [Lyricism](https://github.com/lyc2345/Lyricism) - macOS app to show you lyric what currently iTunes or Spotify is playing.  ![objective_c_icon] ![swift_icon]
 - [LyricsX](https://github.com/ddddxxx/LyricsX) - Lyrics for iTunes, Spotify and Vox.  ![swift_icon]